ankitects/anki-manual/src/preferences.md

 ## Basic

+**Language**
+Change your display language.
+You can help to iomprove translations [here](https://translating.ankiweb.net/)

+**Theme**
+Dark (night) mode will cause Anki to show cards as white text on a black background.
+Some card templates may need to be modified to work properly with this option enabled - please see [night mode styling](templates/styling.md#night-mode) for more information.

 **Video driver**
 Anki's libraries need a video driver to draw content on the screen.
 Due to different hardware and software configurations, the driver that works best on your machine may vary.
 ANGLE and OpenGL will perform better than the software option, but they may not function correctly on some systems.
 On Macs, you will almost always want to use the OpenGL option.

+Note: In 2.1.50+ (Qt6), please, check [this](./platform/windows/display-issues.md#qt6)

 **Show play buttons**
 Whether a clickable (re)play button will be shown in the review screen